-Camp Snyder and the Boy Scouts of America prohibit language or behavior that belittles or puts down others, unwelcome advances, racial slurs, chastisement for religious or other beliefs, or any other actions or comments that are derogatory of people.
+Camp Snyder and Scouting America prohibit language or behavior that belittles or puts down others, unwelcome advances, racial slurs, chastisement for religious or other beliefs, or any other actions or comments that are derogatory of people.
 Participants who do not meet these expectations may be asked to leave.